×

 Please skim the scum off the top.

-This verb denotes trickiness and deception. 欺くusually has negative connotations and may not be used to describe playful deception, but rather a real betrayal.
+This verb denotes trickiness and deception. 欺くusually has negative connotations and should not be used to describe playful deception, but rather real betrayals.

 彼らは他人を欺くようなことはしない。(かれらは たにんをあざむくようなことは しない。)